 Japan's World Cup History

-Japan's qualification for the 2018 FIFA World Cup will mark their sixth consecutive appearance at the event, a remarkable achievement for a nation that were beaten 15-2 by the Philippines in their second ever international match.
+Japan's qualification for the 2018 FIFA World Cup will mark its sixth consecutive appearance at the event, a remarkable achievement for a nation that was beaten 15-2 by the Philippines in their second-ever international match.
 They have had mixed results at the tournament, reaching the Round of 16 on two occasions and going winless through the group stage on their other three attempts.

 Russia could and should have been the Blue Samurai's seventh straight start in the World Cup.
-The 1994 edition in USA granted just two places to teams from the Asian confederation, and Japan were leading the standings narrowly as the final round of fixtures approached.
-2-1 up in their match against Iraq, the Japanese only had to hold on for stoppage time to advance to their first ever World Cup, although a last-minute equaliser meant that Japan missed out and South Korea qualified at their expense.
+The 1994 edition in the USA granted just two places to teams from the Asian confederation, and Japan was leading the standings narrowly as the final round of fixtures approached.
+2-1 up in their match against Iraq, the Japanese only had to hold on for stoppage time to advance to their first-ever World Cup, although a last-minute equalizer meant that Japan missed out and South Korea qualified at their expense.

 Their first taste of World Cup football kicked off in France, although it was largely unsuccessful.
-Japan lost all three matches, but were at least competitive in only being defeated by one goal against each of their opponents (Argentina, Croatia and Jamaica).
-Their first ever goal at the tournament was scored in the third match against the Jamaicans, and it was Nakayama again who etched his name in the record books.
+Japan lost all three matches but was at least competitive in only being defeated by one goal against each of their opponents (Argentina, Croatia and Jamaica).
+Their first-ever goal at the tournament was scored in the third match against the Jamaicans, and it was Nakayama again who etched his name in the record books.

 Four years later, Japan made it to the second round for the second time, defeating Cameroon and Denmark on their way to a Round of 16 showdown with Paraguay.
 This was the closest the Japanese have come to the quarter-finals, taking their game against the South Americans all the way to penalties and falling 5-3 in the shootout.